Identifying Socially Disruptive Policies: An illustration of the main identification problem

 \subsubsection{The identified set is typically uncomputable}

-It is straightforward to compute the identified set in our toy example because $N$ is small.
-However, this is not possible in most cases of interest.
-The reason for this is that the problem of finding the largest or smallest element of (\ref{paramset2}) is equivalent to solving a quadratic assignment problem which is strongly NP hard in theory and uncomputable in practice for instances with more than a few dozen agents.
-See, generally, Section 1.5 of \cite{cela2013quadratic}. \looseness=-1
+It is straightforward to compute the identified set (\ref{paramset2}) in our toy example because $N$ is small.
+However, computing the identified set is not possible in many cases of interest.
+This is because the problem of finding the largest or smallest element of (\ref{paramset2}) is equivalent to solving a quadratic assignment problem which is strongly NP hard in theory and practically uncomputable for instances with more than a few dozen agents.
+See Section 1.5 of \cite{cela2013quadratic}. \looseness=-1

 Our second main contribution is to instead propose tractable outer bounds that are both informative about social disruption and computationally feasible even for large networks.
 Intuitively, it is hard to compute sharp bounds on (\ref{paramset2}) because searching over permutation matrices is difficult.
-Our bounds instead search over orthogonal matrices.
-To illustrate this idea, we replace (\ref{paramset2}) with
+Our bounds instead search over orthogonal matrices.\footnote{An orthogonal matrix is a square matrix where the inner product of any row or column with itself is $1$ and the inner product of any two distinct rows or two distinct columns is $0$.} To illustrate this idea, we replace (\ref{paramset2}) with

 There are two reasons for this substitution.
 First, because all permutation matrices are orthogonal, (\ref{paramset3}) contains (\ref{paramset2}) and so any bounds on (\ref{paramset3}) will also be valid for (\ref{paramset2}).
-Second, solving for the smallest and largest element of (\ref{paramset3}) is relatively straightforward: the minimum is $\sum_{r=1}^{N}\lambda_{r}(1)\lambda_{N-r}(0)$ and the maximum is $\sum_{r=1}^{N}\lambda_{r}(1)\lambda_{r}(0)$ where $\lambda_{r}(t)$ is the $r$th largest eigenvalue of $(1-Y_{t}(t))^{t}Y_{t}(t)^{1-t}$.
-See Lemma 2 in Appendix Section A.1.3.\footnote{The idea of bounding a QAP by searching over orthogonal matrices was originally proposed by \cite{finke1987quadratic}, however applying this logic to our general setting is not straightforward and requires arguments not typical of the QAP literature.
+Second, solving for the smallest and largest element of (\ref{paramset3}) is relatively straightforward: the minimum is $\sum_{r=1}^{N}\lambda_{r}(1)\lambda_{N-r}(0)$ and the maximum is $\sum_{r=1}^{N}\lambda_{r}(1)\lambda_{r}(0)$ where $\lambda_{r}(s)$ is the $r$th largest eigenvalue of $(1-Y_{s}(s))^{s}Y_{s}(s)^{1-s}$.
+See Lemma 2 in Appendix Section A.3 for a proof.\footnote{The idea of bounding a QAP by searching over orthogonal matrices was originally proposed by \cite{finke1987quadratic}, however applying this logic to our general setting is not straightforward and requires arguments not typical of the QAP literature.
 See Section 4.1 for a discussion. } \looseness=-1